Estimating Efficiency Is Not About Being Faster. It’s About Wasting Less Effort.

 • Are we high because our costs are high… or because the market moved?

-That external layer does not replace your estimate.
+That external layer doesn’t replace your estimate.
 It validates it.

 A repeatable workflow that respects the way contractors actually work

-If you are running Excel, HeavyBid, Bid2Win, or a hybrid workflow, the goal is not to rip anything out.
+If you’re running Excel, HeavyBid, Bid2Win, or a hybrid workflow, the goal isn’t to rip anything out.
 Use this sequence:

 1. Build your estimate normally (your quantities, your production, your subs).